Izendi/Izendi.github.io/content/projects/Radiance-Cascades/index.md

 Many methods exist to improve pathtracing, such as supporting it via hardware acceleration, only sampling the most important ray bounce direction, or reducing the overall number of rays to create a noisy image and then cleaning it up using generative AI techniques (such as NVIDEA's DLSS solution).

-Despite these methods making real time global illumination more accessible than ever, the fundamental limitation of runway computational cost is still present and developers are always working around this limitation.
+Despite these methods making real time global illumination more accessible than ever, the fundamental limitation of runaway computational cost is still present and developers are always working around this limitation.

 **Radiance cascades** however offers an alternate approach for approximating global illumination.
 It was inspired by radiance probes, a technique that also aims to approximate global illumination more quickly.
 Radiance probes work by placing probes around your scene, these probes cast out rays and gather radiance information from the scene.
 Then each fragment making up your scene, samples from a set of nearby probes to get an approximation of the global illumination.